andreacat-fsk/calcio/README.md

 JavaScript (AJAX): Asynchronous requests for retrieving and updating available slots dynamically.
 HTML/CSS: For frontend design and layout.
 Jinja2: Template engine for rendering dynamic content in Flask.

-## Installation and Usage
-Clone the repository to your local machine.
-Install the required dependencies listed in requirements.txt.
-Set up a virtual environment for isolation if desired.
-Configure the Flask application by setting the necessary environment variables (e.g., database URI, email server settings).
-Run the Flask application using python app.py.
-Access the application in your web browser at the specified URL.

-## Contribution Guidelines
-Contributions to improve the application are welcome!
-Feel free to fork the repository, make your changes, and submit a pull request.
-Please ensure that your code follows the existing coding style and conventions.